-Can Cannabis Help Older Folks Sleep Better?
+Can Cannabis Help Seniors Sleep Better at Night?

 Date Published: 9/29/2020

 Poor sleep quality is elevated in older adults and people living with HIV, and has been associated with “worse cognitive function, everyday functioning, and quality of life.”
 Cannabis has long been used as a sleep aid by people around the world—could it be a viable treatment for insomnia in these populations?
+If cannabis does improve sleep conditions in the elderly population, you can expect to see more seniors in your local cannabis dispensary or medical marijuana clinic.

 In July of 2020, researchers at the University of California San Diego published a pilot study exploring the relationship between daily cannabis use and sleep quality in middle aged and older adults with and without HIV.